-The Medical ophthalmology curriculum is made up of 12 CiPs.
-Six Generic CiPs which are common to all physician specialties and six Specialty CiPs unique to Medical ophthalmology.
+The Medical Ophthalmology curriculum is made up six Generic CiPs which are common to all physicianly specialties and six Specialty CiPs unique to [specialty].

-In Medical ophthalmology two years Internal Medicine Training will replace Core Medical Training as the core training programme.
-Applicants will be required to demonstrate maintenance of relevant Internal Medicine Stage 1 capabilities.
+In Medical Ophthalmology, two years Internal Medicine Training will replace Core Medical Training as the core training programme.
+Applicants will be required to demonstrate maintenance of relevant Internal Medicine Stage 1 capabilities (including MRCP).

 Content shared between all physicianly specialties